Sunday, August 17, 2014

 Alan was living at Umukuri and working for Mr William A..J.
 Briggs of Riwaka, an orchardist and representative of the Motueka Cool Storage Company, when he enlisted with the NZ Expeditionary Force on the 13th of August, 1914, as a Trooper with the 10th (Nelson) Squadron of the Canterbury Mounted Rifles.
 [13] Although fit, he must have just scraped through his medical, being exactly the minimum acceptable height for recruits of 5 ft 4 in.
 (162.5 cm.).

 Alan was among the first to join up and along with the other Nelson and Motueka recruits sailed from Nelson to Lyttleton, where they embarked with the Canterbury Mounted Rifles on the requisitioned steamer turned troopship HMNZT Athenic.
 From there they sailed in convoy with the HMNZT Tahiti to Wellington, where they departed with the Main Body of the NZ Expeditionary Force on 16 October, 1914, joined along the way by a convoy of ships from Australia.
 They were heading for England and from there the Western Front, but whilst en route they were diverted to Eygpt when news came that Turkey had joined the war as a German ally.
-Also travelling onboard the Athenic were Ngatimoti acquaintances Hector Guy, Pvte William Ham and Major Cyprian Brereton, commanding officer of the 12th (Nelson) Company.
+Also travelling onboard the Athenic were Ngatimoti acquaintances Hector Guy, Pvte William Ham, who would became the NZ Expeditionary Force's WWI casualty, and Major Cyprian Brereton, commanding officer of the 12th (Nelson) Company.
 They disembarked at Alexandria on 3 December, 1914, then set up at Zeitoun Camp just outside Cairo, where they underwent intensive training in the desert along with the Australians.

 It soon became clear that horses would not be of any use at either the rocky, precipitous Gallipoli Peninsula or at the Western Front, knee deep in mud and covered in trenches, and the troopers were obliged to give up their mounts - a sad and difficult event for those who had grown attached to them.
 Knowing that they would most likely become horse meat, a number of troopers, aware of how poorly the Egyptians treated animals, shot their own horses so that they wouldn't suffer.